YU000jp/logseq-plugin-sticky-popup/readme.md

 ## Question

-- To reopen a popup, launch the command palette and select either "Open Sticky Text popup" or "Open Sticky Calendar popup".
+- To reopen a popup, press on 📌button in the toolbar

 ## Other Logseq plugins (My products)